ncatlab/nlab-content/pages/4/8/0/1/1084/content.md

   H_n(-) : Ch_\bullet(\mathcal{A}) \to \mathcal{A}
 $$

-sends the homotopy cofiber sequence of $f$, cor. \ref{HomotopyCofiberSequenceOfChainMap}, [[long exact sequence in homology]] induced by the short exact sequence
+sends the homotopy cofiber sequence of $f$, cor. \ref{HomotopyCofiberSequenceOfChainMap}, to the [[long exact sequence in homology]] induced by the given short exact sequence, hence to

 $$
   H_n(X_\bullet)